Wildlife and Conflict: The Cost of Biodiversity Protection Policies

-Scientific evidence shows that we are going through the first human-induced mass extinction, and as such, conservation policies are widely discussed among policymakers.
+Scientific evidence shows that we are going through the first human-induced mass extinction of species, and as such, conservation-motivated trade restrictions are widely implemented among policymakers.
 However, there is little research on the harmful externalities of such policies.
-This paper combines global georeferenced data on wildlife habitats (including both animal and tree species) with information on armed conflict to estimate the violent externalities generated by international trade restrictions on wildlife products aimed at conserving biodiversity.
-An event-study specification shows that the imposition of trade restrictions increases the risk of conflict in affected areas.
-Two-stage least squares estimates for elephant ivory show that trade restrictions increase prices, which in turn increase the likelihood of conflict.
-Accounting for the spatial distribution of elephants, the implied effect size exceeds that of well-documented industrial conflict minerals.
-For precious trees, remote sensing analysis suggests that, once restrictions are in place, production shifts from states with high institutional capacity to those with low capacity, generating local windfall rents that fuel additional violence.
-A distance analysis shows that armed groups positioned to capture these rents expand operations into new areas and become more likely to gain territorial control, supporting the “feasibility” mechanism whereby windfall gains relax their budget constraints and enable violence.
-A quantitative social planner general equilibrium model shows that a targeted policy restricting trade in states with both high institutional capacity and relatively small stocks of precious trees could improve welfare.
-The findings document a previously overlooked conflict-related cost of conservation policy and suggest a mitigation strategy.
+This paper combines global georeferenced data on wildlife habitats (including both animal and tree genera) with information on armed conflict, documenting the violent externalities generated by global bans on international trade in wildlife products aimed at conserving biodiversity.
+An event-study specification shows that the imposition of trade restrictions increases the likelihood of conflict in habitat areas.
+Two pieces of evidence suggest that the policy generates local windfalls that drive the conflict effect.
+First, two-stage least squares estimates for elephant ivory show that trade restrictions increase prices, which in turn increase the likelihood of conflict.
+Accounting for the spatial distribution of elephants, the implied effect size exceeds that of well-studied industrial conflict minerals.
+Second, for wild trees, satellite data suggests that, once restrictions are in place, production shifts from states with high institutional capacity to those with low capacity, generating local windfall rents that fuel additional conflicts.
+An analysis of the spatial distribution of battles before and after the policy shows that armed groups positioned to capture these rents expand into new areas and become more likely to gain territorial control.
+This pattern supports the “feasibility” mechanism, whereby windfall gains relax budget constraints and enable attacks.
+A quantitative social planner model shows that a targeted policy restricting trade in states with high institutional capacity and relatively small stocks of wildlife could preserve the resources while mitigating the conflict externality.

 A Demand System Approach to Endangered Species Protection

-This paper evaluates the effectiveness of the international treaty CITES, which seeks to protect biodiversity by restricting trade in endangered tree species.
-I construct a novel, species-level measure of harvesting activity from remote sensing and validate its accuracy.
-Using this measure, I estimate a staggered event-study synthetic control design to causally identify the treaty’s impact, revealing substantial heterogeneity in effectiveness across species and regions.
-To inform policy design, I then estimate own- and cross-price elasticities for precious tree species using the Almost Ideal Demand System (AIDS).
-Some protected species exhibit positive price elasticities, consistent with Veblen goods.
-This violation of the Law of Demand complicates conservation efforts that rely on supply restrictions, as such policies may unintentionally increase demand.
-In light of these findings, I simulate counterfactual policies and propose alternative strategies that account for positive price responsiveness to improve the protection of high-value species.
+This paper evaluates the effectiveness of the international treaty CITES, which seeks to protect endangered tree species by restricting their trade.
+I first construct a new species-level measure of harvesting activity using satellite data and validate its accuracy.
+Second, I estimate a staggered-adoption synthetic-control event-study specification to causally identify the treaty’s impact, revealing substantial heterogeneity in effectiveness across species and regions.
+Third, to inform policy design, I estimate own- and cross-price elasticities for precious tree species using an Almost Ideal Demand System (AIDS).
+Some protected species exhibit positive own-price elasticities—consistent with Veblen goods—complicating conservation efforts that rely on supply restrictions, as they may unintentionally increase demand.
+Finally, using the estimated elasticities, I quantify alternative counterfactual policies and propose targeted strategies that account for positive price responsiveness.
+In particular, counterfactual simulations suggest that restricting trade only in species that have negative own-price elasticities—obey the Law of Demand—or imposing simultaneous rather than sequential bans on endangered species and their close substitutes, leads to better environmental outcomes.

 Wildlife Poaching and the Labour Market (with Etienne Le Rossignol)